pygfx/pygfx/docs/guide.rst

 **Materials**

-All visible world objects have a material.
-This material object defines the appearance of the object.
-Examples can be its color, how it behaves under lighting, what render-mode is applied, etc. Multiple world objects may share a material.
+All world objects that have an appearance, have a material that defines that apperance.
+(Objects that do not have an apperance are for example groups or cameras.)
+For each type of object there are typically a few different material classes, e.g. for meshes you have a ``MeshBasicMaterial`` that is not affected by lights, a ``MeshPhongMaterial`` that applies the Phong light model, and the ``MeshStandardMaterial`` that implements the most realistic light model.
+Materials also have properties to tune things like color, line thickness, colormap, etc. Multiple world objects may share the same material object, so their appearance can be changed simultaneously.

 Cameras and controllers